September 25, 2020* – New England Collaborative Divorce Educational & Networking Event (*rescheduled from 5/1/20)

 May 3, 2019 – New England Collaborative Divorce Educational & Networking Event

-June 7 & 8, 2019 – INTRODUCTORY INTERDISCIPLINARY COLLABORATIVE DIVORCE TRAINING (for lawyers, financial professionals and mental health professionals)
+June 7 & 8, 2019 – INTRODUCTORY INTERDISCIPLINARY COLLABORATIVE DIVORCE TRAINING (for lawyers, financial professionals and mental health professionals) *UPDATE: Training has been cancelled (5/1/19).
+We apologize for any inconvenience!

 Please read the description of the basic training below.
 You may click on the following links for a PDF copy of the training info, registration form, and sponsorship form.